lovewithtruth/lovewithtruth.github.io/_posts/2016-12-30-meme-heresy-response.md

 The seed is Jesus.
 He is the fulfillment of this and all other prophecies about the messiah in the Hebrew Scriptures.

-Don't be deceived by those Jews who reject their messiah:
+Don't be deceived by those who reject the promised messiah:

 > He is the <span class="small-caps">stone which was rejected</span> by you, <span class="small-caps">the builders</span>, _but_ <span class="small-caps">which became the chief corner</span> _stone_.
 And there is salvation in no one else; for there is no other name under heaven that has been given among men by which we must be saved.”
 >